sseer 0.3.0

 Memory

-This is available under the example with cargo run --example memory_usage.
+This is available under the example with cargo run --example memory_usage --features std.
 I just use a global allocator that tracks calls to alloc and stores some stats, it's probably not perfectly accurate but hopefully it lets you get the gist.
 The main advantage sseer has over eventsource-stream is that we use bytes::Bytes as much as possible to reduce allocation, and we also avoid allocating a buffer for the data line in cases where there's only one data line.
-On the stream specialised on just bytes::Bytes streams instead of AsRef<[u8]> we also avoid allocating any time a new stream item makes a complete line, hence why the line-aligned case looks so good for us
+Because the stream accepts anything Into<Bytes> (so bytes::Bytes and Vec<u8> convert for free), we slice events straight out of the incoming chunk and avoid allocating any time a stream item completes a line, hence why the line-aligned case looks so good for us